 Students are generally not encouraged to withdraw from their elective subjects unless there are compelling reasons for doing so.
 Students wishing to withdraw from any of their elective subjects should approach the College Office, for a copy of the application form.
-Before submitting the application form, they should consult their subject teachers, the Heads of Departments concerned, and the Career Master for advice.
-The completed application form and a letter from their parents should be submitted to the College Office before the end of the school year in Form Four or Form Five, or Five school days after the Parent's Day in Form Five if the applicant wishes to keep two electives from April in Form Five onwards.
+The completed application form and a letter from their parents should be submitted to the College Office before the end of the school year in Form Four or Form Five, or five school days after the Parent's Day in Form Five if the applicant wishes to keep two electives from April in Form Five onwards.
 Students taking two elective subjects may be required to attend extra Chinese and / or English lessons in Form Five in lieu of the third elective.